Carpet South Africa with spekboom

 Carpet South Africa with the spekboom that absorbes huge amounts of carbon-dioxide from the atmosphere and provides copious buckets of nectar for honeybees.

 Spekboom can sequester at least two tons of CO2 per year for each acre planted, making it more effective than those in the Amazon rain-forest.
 What is left of it; the trees are being hacked down for timber and to make way for soybeans.
-Increasingly we live in a world demanding vast acres of vegetable protein; much of it for animal feed.
+Increasingly we live in a world demanding vast areas of vegetable protein; much of it for animal feed.

 As I update this page we are indeed into another fat-year for the beekeeper.
 We have had abundant rains and our spekboom is flourishing but not flowering yet.